chizutest/docfx1/docfx_project/articles/europe/germany.md

 ## Hamburg

 Hamburg is the second largest city in Germany.
-Before the 1871 unification of Germany, it was a fully soverign city state.
+Before the 1871 unification of Germany, it was a fully sovereign city-state.

 ## Munich